lydiawilliamsonsawyer/lydiawilliamsonsawyer.github.io/index.md

 I am a workshop facilitator and researcher exploring the socio-political nature of feelings, desires, and emotions.
 </div>

-## Examples of workshops I have led:

-* <a href="https://festival.antiuniversity.org/event/$8Yfobg5XStkIUuuiCme1G_adLSoasuJB7DsFzcRf-Zg" target="_blank">Feel Tank: On Ambivalence, Dissatisfaction and Disappointment</a> as part of AntiUniversity Festival 2025
-* Critical Hedonism(s): On the Politics of Desire at <a href="https://www.altshiftfestival.org/" target="_blank">Alt Shift Festival 2025</a>
-* Queering Happiness as part of the Queer Utopias reading group 2025

 ## Upcoming:

 Escaping McMindfulness: On the Commodification of Craving at the London Night Cafe, E1 7EZ.
 10 March 2026 6.30-9pm.
 [Sign up link](luma.com/ioehgo9j)

+## Past workshops I have led

+* <a href="https://festival.antiuniversity.org/event/$8Yfobg5XStkIUuuiCme1G_adLSoasuJB7DsFzcRf-Zg" target="_blank">Feel Tank: On Ambivalence, Dissatisfaction and Disappointment</a> as part of AntiUniversity Festival 2025
+* Critical Hedonism(s): On the Politics of Desire at <a href="https://www.altshiftfestival.org/" target="_blank">Alt Shift Festival 2025</a>
+* Queering Happiness as part of the Queer Utopias reading group 2025

 ## Current interests